agilexrm-docs/docs/guides/common/CustomizingLookAndFeel.md

 All customizations included in this file will affect to all AgileDialogs runtime executions.

 Important.
-Choose your default configuration file by changing the “value” parameter in the application web.config (example below).
+Choose your default configuration file by changing the **value** parameter in the application web.config (example below).

 \<add key="CustomStyleFile" value="**CSS/AgileDialogsStyles.custom.css**"/\>